Thinking of setting up accounts payable automation for your startup or small business? These best practices will help you streamline your processes.

 Divvy offers rewards for various types of purchases too, but they let you choose your own reward plan.
 You decide if you want to pay off your balance every week, twice per month, or once per month.
 The more frequent your payoff schedule is, the better your rewards are.

 Ramp, on the other hand, keeps it simple.
-All your purchases earn you 1.5% cash back rewards as statement credit.
+All purchases made using your Ramp credit card earn you 1.5% cash back rewards as statement credit.

 Stripe has a customizable reward program as Divvy does but in a different way.
 Stripe tracks your spending each month and divides your spending into specific categories.
 You get 2% cashback on whatever your top two categories are each month.
 Every other purchase earns you 1% cashback.

 See also: 8 Best Accounting Tools for Startups

 Cashback rewards are among the most important perks when it comes to choosing a credit card, but they aren't the only ones.

 All four of these cards have partnerships with other companies, giving their cardholders exclusive partner offers and discounts on services.
 Google Ads and Amazon Web Services are among those partners for all four cards.
 There are also partnerships between Brex and WeWork, Divvy and Adobe, Ramp and Datadog, and Stripe and Shopify, to name a few.

 Ramp and Stripe, however, go above and beyond with their perks.

 For the Ramp card, the key focus is to track and analyze your business's spending.
 Their platform identifies wasteful spending and helps you cut it out of your budget, saving more money overall.
 Ramp reports that its customers save up to 2% through this ongoing analysis.